dwmkerr/hacker-laws/README.md

 >
 > ([Patrick Hutber](https://en.wikipedia.org/wiki/Patrick_Hutber))

-This law suggests that improvements to a system will lead to deterioration in other parts, or it will hide other deterioration, leading overall to a degredation from the current state of the system.
+This law suggests that improvements to a system will lead to deterioration in other parts, or it will hide other deterioration, leading overall to a degradation from the current state of the system.

 For example, a decrease in response latency for a particular end-point could cause increased throughput and capacity issues further along in a request flow, effecting an entirely different sub-system.